thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ##### MQTT basics

-[MQTT](https://en.wikipedia.org/wiki/MQTT) is a light-weight publish-subscribe messaging protocol which probably makes it the most suitable for various IoT devices.
+[MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight publish-subscribe messaging protocol which probably makes it the most suitable for various IoT devices.
 You can find more information about MQTT [here](http://mqtt.org/).

-Thingsboard server nodes act as a MQTT Broker that support QoS levels 0 (at most once) and 1 (at least once) and a set of predefined topics.
+Thingsboard server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of predefined topics.

 ##### Client libraries setup

-You can find huge amount of MQTT client libraries in the web.
+You can find a huge amount of MQTT client libraries on the web.
 Examples in this article will be based on Mosquitto and MQTT.js.
 In order to setup one of those tools, you can use instructions in our [Hello World](/docs/getting-started-guides/helloworld/) guide.

 ##### MQTT Connect

 We will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
-Application need to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.
+The application needs to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.
 Possible return codes and their reasons during connect sequence:

 * **0x00 Connected** - Successfully connected to Thingsboard MQTT server.